 Zeqi Gu

-I am a third year PhD student at Cornell Tech, advised by Prof. Abe Davis and Prof. Noah Snavely.
+I am a fourth year PhD student at Cornell Tech, advised by Prof. Abe Davis and Prof. Noah Snavely.
 Before that I received my bachlor's degree from Cornell University with double major in computer science and mathematics.

 Email / CV / Github